Updated on 04/24/2023

 Someone with narcissistic personality disorder might try to use their words to hurt you.
 If you’re uncomfortable with how you’re being spoken to by a narcissistic family member, for example, you’re within your rights to say I need you to not talk to me this way .

 “When dealing with a narcissist, you should be assertive with your boundaries and make it clear to them what those are.
 For example, if you are not okay with something they want you to do, tell them up front and hold your ground.
 Don’t let them pressure you into doing it anyway.”Talkspace therapist Bisma Anwar, MA, MSc, LMHC

 Don’t let them treat you in a disrespectful or hurtful manner

 Yes, words can be hurtful, but so can how someone treats you.
 Make sure you’re OK with how you’re being treated in a relationship, especially if it’s with somebody who has narcissistic personality disorder.
 If you feel disrespected, hurt, or have been experiencing narcissistic gaslighting, let them know that you’re not OK with that.

 Ask them not to share your personal information with others

 Your personal information is yours.
-Somebody with NPD may try to use your personal experience and information against you.
+Somebody with NPD, such as a narcissistic parent, may try to use your personal experience and information against you.
 Be very clear about what you are and are not OK with them sharing.